 There may be many cases in which you would need to copy values only and not formulas.
 Some of these cases have been explained below.

 When You Want to Copy Values From One Sheet to Another

-Copying and pasting cells with formulas especially becomes problematic when trying to copy cells from one sheet to another.
-In such cases, it doesn’t even matter whether the references in the formula are absolute or relative, because even if the reference is absolute, it is going to reference a cell in a different sheet.
+Copying and pasting cells with formulas especially becomes problematic when copying cells from one sheet to another.
+In such cases, it doesn’t even matter whether the references in the formula are absolute or relative because even if the reference is absolute, it is going to reference a cell in a different sheet.
 That is bound to end in problems.